 Let's face it, college is expensive and trying to find ways to help pay for it is intimidating and the resources out there are in the thousands.
 Searching for help may be one of the most tefious and important things you will endeavor when it comes down to it.

-How to find money for college and getting college grants and loans is very intimidating and the resources out there are in the thousands.
-Needing to get a college loan, grant or scholarship may be one of the most important things you will endeavor when it comes to finding money for college.
 Don't wait until your child gets ready for college to start saving money for his/her education like we did.
-Unless you are fortunate enough not to have had to put money aside for college, then you will be struggling like mad to put your child through school.
+Unless you are fortunate enough to have put money aside, then you will be struggling like mad to put your child through school.
 Now it has come to the point of looking for grants and loans because you realized how much college is going to cost.
-There is help and there are monies out there to help pay for universities, you have to find them and I'm going to show you how you can obtain help.
+There is help and there are monies available; you just have to find them and be dedicated to seaching.

 Getting a college acceptance letter is probably the biggest accomplishment or moment of your life.
 You have watched your child start from kindergarten and grow into this adult that is now starting their future.
 This may help you out a little to know what to do when you start getting the acceptance letters.

-How do you find money to pay for college and what to expect is over-whelming.
-Here are a few things that happen to help alleviate some of the costs of college.
-Your child should be bringing home some papers from the high school regarding applying for scholarships a few weeks before graduation.
+This process alone, is over-whelming.
+Here are a few things that may happen to help alleviate some of the costs of college.
+Your child should be bringing home some papers from the high school regardingr scholarships a few weeks before graduation.
 Make sure to save the paper and fill out every one of the scholarships and grants that they bring home. .